 “Overdraft fees are also adding up to more than $30 each time you overdraft.
 This is another fee that is completely avoidable by setting up alerts with your bank that will warn you when you are getting low on funds,” says Drake.
 You can also opt out of overdraft protection, and your debit card will be denied.
 Banks usually do offer one grace overdraft.
 “If you get hit with a fee, call and ask if you can have it waived.
 Many banks will do that once a year,” says Drake.
-Check out the 16 money mistakes everyone makes—even financial experts.
+Of course, we know no one’s perfect with money—check out the 16 money mistakes everyone makes (even financial experts).

 Adios annual fees

 Some banks will look to collect an annual fee—but you can dodge it.
 “Annual fees vary, so consult a banker to find out how you can avoid paying the annual fee.
 Depending on the company, you might be able to open a savings account alongside the checking account to steer clear of fees,” says Smith.

 There is no such thing as a free lunch.
 Sure, a bank may say it offers free checking accounts.
 Dig deeper—there could be a monthly maintenance fee if you don’t meet certain criteria, like carrying a daily minimum balance.
 If you don’t think you’ll maintain that average, look for a financial institution that has a low balance requirement, like $25 or less.
 And then start following the four habits that could make you a billionaire!

 Seeing the top performers and catching big events will cost you plenty—don’t add to the bill by ordering online from ticket vendors if you can avoid it.
 You’ll pay extra with the fees they tack on.
 You’re better off by getting your tickets at the box office.